General Saturn IB Diagrams

-These last three diagrams also show the MSFC station numbers.
+These last four diagrams also show the MSFC station numbers.
 Station numbers are measured in inches, with station 100 being defined as the engine gimbal plane (I assume this convention started with the Jupiter missile, the first ABMA missile with a gimballing engine).
-Assigning station 100 to the engine gimbal plane became awkward in later boosters, giving rise to negative station numbers (the H-1 engine apparently gimballed 101.785 inches forward of its exit plane).
+Assigning station 100 to the engine gimbal plane became awkward in later boosters, giving rise to negative station numbers (the H-1 engine apparently gimballed 101.0 to 101.785 inches forward of its exit plane).

 The highest station number is 2681.859 (or perhaps 2681.096), a bit over 223 feet 5 inches.
 Compensating for the negative station number in the last diagram, this puts the Saturn IB's height at just under 223 feet, 7 inches.
 The Saturn IB News Reference quotes the height at 224 feet, which is pretty close.
 (Although the H-1 engines were apparently about 1 3/4" inches shorter in February 1964, as that diagram shows the engine exit plane at Sta.
 0.)